Efe Obada: Dallas Cowboys

 Based on a recommendation from Warriors defensive coordinator Aden Durde, who previously served as an intern coach with the Dallas Cowboys, Obada was given the opportunity to work out for the team days before the Cowboys' game against the Jacksonville Jaguars in London.
-Although he did not have much experience, he was signed on April 1, 2015.
+Although he did not have much experience, he was signed on 1 April 2015.
 In rookie mini-camp, he was tried on the first days at tight end, before the team decided to move him to defensive end, where the learning curve would not be as steep.
-He was waived on September 5.
-On September 23, 2015, he was signed to the Cowboys' practice squad.
-He was released on October 7, but rejoined the practice squad on December 2.
-He was waived on March 2, 2016.
+He was waived on 5 September.
+On 23 September 2015, he was signed to the Cowboys' practice squad.
+He was released on 7 October but rejoined the practice squad on 2 December.
+He was waived on 2 March 2016.

 Kansas City Chiefs

-Obada was signed by the Kansas City Chiefs on March 9, 2016.
-He was released by the team on June 7.
+Obada was signed by the Kansas City Chiefs on 9 March 2016.
+He was released by the team on 7 June.

 Atlanta Falcons

-On July 28, 2016, he was signed by the Atlanta Falcons.
-He was waived on August 27.
+On 28 July 2016, he was signed by the Atlanta Falcons.
+He was waived on 27 August.

 Carolina Panthers

-On May 25, 2017, Obada was signed by the Carolina Panthers through the NFL's International Player Pathway Program.
-He was waived by the Panthers on September 1, 2017, and was re-signed to the practice squad.
-He signed a reserve/future contract with the Panthers on January 8, 2018.
+On 25 May 2017, Obada was signed by the Carolina Panthers through the NFL's International Player Pathway Program.
+He was waived by the Panthers on 1 September 2017, and was re-signed to the practice squad.
+He signed a reserve/future contract with the Panthers on 8 January 2018.
 After a strong preseason, Obada became the first player from the NFL International Player Pathway program to make a 53-man roster.
 In Week 3, against the Cincinnati Bengals, Obada played his first regular season game, where he had one sack and one interception.
 He was later awarded the game ball, and was named the NFC Defensive Player of the Week.
 He finished the season with eight combined tackles and two sacks.

-On January 23, 2019, Obada signed a one-year contract extension with the Panthers.
-On October 13, 2019, Obada was made an honorary captain for the Panthers' NFL London Game vs. the Tampa Bay Buccaneers at Tottenham Hotspur Stadium as part of a very emotional day for him.
-On January 6, 2020, Obada signed a one-year contract extension with the Panthers.
-He was waived on September 6, 2020, but re-signed with the team the next day.
+On 23 January 2019, Obada signed a one-year contract extension with the Panthers.
+On 13 October 2019, Obada was made an honorary captain for the Panthers' NFL London Game vs. the Tampa Bay Buccaneers at Tottenham Hotspur Stadium as part of a very emotional day for him.
+On 6 January 2020, Obada signed a one-year contract extension with the Panthers.
+He was waived on 6 September 2020, but re-signed with the team the next day.
 In Week 3 of the 2020 season against the Los Angeles Chargers, Obada recovered a fumble lost by wide receiver Keenan Allen on the last play of the game to secure a 21–16 win for the Panthers.

 Buffalo Bills

-On April 19, 2021, Obada signed a one-year deal with the Buffalo Bills.
+On 19 April 2021, Obada signed a one-year deal with the Buffalo Bills.
 He recorded 3.5 sacks with 12 tackles in 10 games.

 Washington Commanders

-Obada signed a one-year deal with the Washington Commanders on March 23, 2022.